-You are responsible for 100% of the costs.
+You are responsible for 100% of the

-What you must pay when you get these services Services that are covered for you Medicare Diabetes Prevention Program (MDPP) There is no coinsurance, MDPP services will be covered for eligible members. copayment, or deductible for the MDPP benefit.
+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible members.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

 For more information about the Medicare Diabetes Prevention Program, please contact The Solutions Group at (505) 923-5454 to leave a message, (TTY 711) or email them at wellness@phs.org.

+costs.

+There is no coinsurance, copayment, or deductible for the MDPP benefit.

+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.